Lorie Lewis Ham

 Jayce Ham is an ongoing contributor.
 With a love of all things nerdy, he is right at home covering entertainment.

-Jim Mulligan is a 6th generation Californian, born and raised in Selma.
-He has been employed in Reedley on and off for the last twenty years.
+Jim Mulligan was born and raised in Selma.
+He has been employed in Reedley on and off for the last twenty-plus years.
 He married his college sweetheart, a Reedley-ite, Kristi.
-They now reside in Reedley with their five children.
-Jim loves to create Bonsai and travel as much as possible, both near and far.
-He is a member of the KCUSD Board of Trustees and is employed by Reedley College as the Tutorial Coordinator.
+They now reside in Reedley amongst their children and grandchildren.
+Bonsai, traveling the world both near and far, and motorcycling take up most of his free time.

 Kathleen Costa is a long-time resident of the Central Valley, and although born in Idaho, she considers herself a “California Girl.”
 Graduating from CSU-Sacramento, she is a 35+ year veteran teacher having taught in grades 1-8 in schools from Sacramento to Los Angeles to Stockton to Lodi.
 Currently Kathleen is enjoying her retirement revitalizing hobbies along with exploring writing, reading for pleasure, and spending 24/7 with her husband.